psionic12/mycc/README.md

-# mycc

-As this linkage is post by me and some friends, I decide to write a document for this compiler

-## My C Language Compiler
+# My C Language Compiler

 This compiler takes a c file as input and generate llvm IR code to be used in JIT or converted to object files to be linked with.
 The parser is a hand writing ll(1) parser, and depends on the famous  BNF wrote by Brian W. Kernighan and Dennis M. Ritchie,Prentice Hall, 1988 do not support variable length array